Mitgliederverwaltung am Laptop

 1. Appoint existing members as ambassadors

-The first point is also the most promising, because if you already have happy, motivated club members, it is much easier to find new members.
-Those who feel comfortable in their club will also convey this feeling to their immediate environment outside the organisation.
+The first point is also the most promising, because if you already have satisfied, motivated club members, it’s much easier to recruit new ones.
+People who feel at home in their club convey that sense of belonging to those around them outside the club as well.

 Members will brag (meant positively) not only with stories from the last trip, but also with proud words about what they have achieved together as a club.
 If you only have a few members in the club, then you are doubly in demand as a board member, as an ambassador.
-Spread your motivation for the club — burn for what you have written in the club statutes.
+Share your enthusiasm—get involved with the club and commit to the goals outlined in the club’s bylaws.

 Practical tip